 We now no longer need to be overwhelmed by our fears or to try to ignore or override them, we can trust them, knowing we have the tools to respond when necessary.
 Our early warning system is in place and effective.

-For further information about exploring the shadow please visit
+For further information about shadow work and exploring the shadow, including information about group workshops, individual sessions and couples work please visit

-To watch a talk about the Magician Archetype (Which is the Shadow Work Archetype related to fear)
+To watch a talk about the Magician Archetype (Which is the Archetype related to fear)

-To watch a talk about the Warrior Archetype (Which is the Shadow Work Archetype related to anger)
+To watch a talk about the Warrior Archetype (Which is the Archetype related to anger)